 Protecting and respecting your privacy

 Lesley, Stephen & Co.
 Limited, The Media Centre, 7 Northumberland Street, Huddersfield, West Yorkshire HD1 1RL (“we and “us””) are committed to keeping your personal data safe and private and processing it in accordance with the Data Protection Act 2018 which is the UK’s implementation of the General Data Protection Regulation (GDPR).

-This policy sets out most of your rights under the new laws and documents the basis on which any personal data we collect from you, or that you provide to us, or we obtain from other sources, will be processed by us in connection with your application for a mortgage and/or the administration of your mortgage contract.
+This policy sets out most of your rights under the legislation and documents the basis on which any personal data we collect from you, or that you provide to us, or we obtain from other sources, will be processed by us in connection with your application for a mortgage and/or the administration of your mortgage contract.
 Please read the following carefully to understand how we and any authorised data processors will process it.

 We have in place a number of measures to ensure that any personal data we obtain from you and/or other sources is processed and maintained in accordance with the Data Protection Act 2018 and the GDPR.

 For the purpose of the Data Protection Act 2018 and the GDPR, the sole data controller is Lesley, Stephen & Co.
 Limited.
 We have a Data Protection Officer (DPO) in place who oversees compliance with law and regulation.

 Personal data we may collect from you and/or other sources